 We always welcome your views on the student experience that we provide and value your feedback, whether it's good or bad.
 Tell us about small problems so we can deal with these before they become big problems.
 Please also let us know what you enjoy so we can do more of it.

-There are a number of ways in which you can make your voice heard.
+We are committed to providing you with an excellent experience and we use your feedback to influence the decisions we make.
+There are a number of ways to get your voice heard.